Do the men in your life avoid going to the doctor? Is it hard for them to even talk about getting a checkup?

 “We see them fairly commonly, but men don’t typically go to the doctor for it,” said Dr. Doolan.
 “We usually see the women who get it.”

-While screenings for blood pressure and cholesterol should start at a young age, testing for colon and prostate cancer typically begins at age 50 for men at average risk (no close relatives diagnosed).
+While screenings for blood pressure and cholesterol should start at a young age, testing begins at age 45 for colorectal cancer and 50 for prostate cancer for men at average risk (no close relatives diagnosed).
 There are also screening considerations for testicular cancer.

 “Screening options for prostate and testicular cancer can be a complex conversation and it is important for patients to have this conversation with their physician," Dr. Doolan added.